lal65/oe-design-system/pages/components/visual-styles.md

   - Spacing and layout: Consistent use of margins, padding, and grid systems to create a harmonious and balanced layout across all interfaces.
   - Visual hierarchy: Consistent use of hierarchy and emphasis to guide users' attention and help them navigate through the interface efficiently.
   By establishing and documenting these visual styles in a design system, designers and developers can ensure a seamless and cohesive user experience across different platforms and devices.
-  ## Explore the visual styles of the World Campus Design System
+  ## Explore the visual aspects of the World Campus Design System
 {% endapply %}

 {% set grid_items = [] %}